HPCBio/Intro-to-ChIPseq/lessons/06_QC_cross_correlation.md

 ```
 $ cat qual/*qual > qual/phantompeaks_summary.xls
 ```
-Let's use Filezilla or `scp` to move the summary file over to our local machine for viewing.
+Let's use MobaXterm or similar to move the summary file over to our local machine for viewing.
 Open up the file in Excel and take a look at our NSC and RSC values.

 ### `phantompeakqualtools`: quality metrics output

 The qual files are tab-delimited with the columns containing the following information:

 - COL1: Filename: tagAlign/BAM filename
 - COL2: numReads: effective sequencing depth (i.e. total number of mapped reads in input file)
 - COL3: estFragLen: comma separated strand cross-correlation peak(s) in decreasing order of correlation. (**NOTE:** The top 3 local maxima locations that are within 90% of the maximum cross-correlation value are output.
 In almost all cases, the top (first) value in the list represents the predominant fragment length.)
 - COL4: corr_estFragLen: comma separated strand cross-correlation value(s) in decreasing order (col2 follows the same order)
 - COL5: phantomPeak: Read length/phantom peak strand shift
 - COL6: corr_phantomPeak: Correlation value at phantom peak
 - COL7: argmin_corr: strand shift at which cross-correlation is lowest
 - COL8: min_corr: minimum value of cross-correlation
 - COL9: Normalized strand cross-correlation coefficient (NSC) = COL4 / COL8
 - COL10: Relative strand cross-correlation coefficient (RSC) = (COL4 - COL8) / (COL6 - COL8)
 - COL11: QualityTag: Quality tag based on thresholded RSC (codes: -2:veryLow,-1:Low,0:Medium,1:High,2:veryHigh)

 > **NOTE:** The most important metrics we are interested in are the values in columns 9 through 11, however these numbers are computed from values in the other columns.